betafcc/deep-merge/README.md

             bcb: 'b1',
             bcc: 'c1'
         }
+    },
+    c: 4
 }
-}
 */

-// But I wanted the arrays to concat actually:
+// But I wanted the arrays to concat also:

-const newDeepMerge = deepMarge.addCase(
+const newDeepMerge = deepMerge.addCase(
     [Array.isArray, Array.isArray],
     (a, b) => a.concat(b)
 );